- How many people does Brock University employ?

-No. The conciliation officer will assist the parties in their efforts to reach a collective agreement.
-A labour dispute can only occur if one of the parties’ requests and the Conciliation Officer issues a notice informing the parties that the Ministry “does not consider it advisable to appoint a conciliation board”.
-This notice is commonly known as the “no-board” report.Top
+The conciliation officer informs the Ministry of Labour that a collective agreement could not be reached.
+The Ministry of Labour then issues a notice informing the union and the employer that the Ministry “does not consider it advisable to appoint a conciliation board”.
+This notice is commonly known as the “no-board report”.Top

 I heard that the Union has held a strike vote.
 What is a strike?
 What is a strike vote?

 A strike is any cessation of work, including a work slowdown, resulting in an interruption of the employer’s operations by bargaining unit employees.

 Bargaining unit members cannot lawfully strike unless a strike vote by secret ballot is taken by the Union and more than 50% of voting bargaining unit members vote in favour of a strike.
 A successful strike vote authorizes the union’s representatives to set a strike deadline and call a strike if they believe that further negotiations will not reach a collective agreement.Top